The information on this page is for crews who will be supplying their own Crew Support Boat in the 42km event

 We will need the following information on your support boat.

-This information needs to be in no later than the 14th February 2022.
-To complete the form CLICK HERE
+This information needs to be in no later than the 9th February 2024.

 Please note this information is a requirement of Maritime NZ and must be supplied to the Event Manager.